 Room Air-Cycles; Hot & Cold

 The ac unit operation is centered on air movement control.
-By doing so, it can control the temperature of the room by controlling the temperature of the air passing through it.
+Doing so can control the temperature of the room by controlling the temperature of the air passing through it.
 In those sweltering conditions, the temperature control is, in turn, handled by what is known as a ‘cooling coil,’ which is self-explanatory; it is a cold wounding that cools air through physical contact.
-When you power on the unit, you immediately activate a blower, a compressor, and also cause a drop in temperature at the coil (cooling setting).
+When you power on the unit, you immediately activate a blower, a compressor and cause a drop in temperature at the coil (cooling setting).
 The fan, therefore, sucks air from your room into the unit and directs it towards air filters that remove any present dust particles or dirt

 As your air is being drawn in and cleaned, the cooling coil is increasingly dropping in temperature.
 Once the cleaning stage is done, your breath is then routed to the loop, where it gets in contact with it.
 Since the air from the room is at a higher temperature, the connection with the coil and its cold surroundings causes it to lose its heat at this stage.
-That’s not all; the low temperatures of the coil chamber also trigger a condensation event that takes out all the moisture in the hot air.
-Water droplets will form in the chamber and can be noticed draining out of the unit on the outside section of the window ac unit.
+That’s not all; the coil chamber’s low temperatures also trigger a condensation event that takes out all the moisture in the hot air.
+Water droplets will form in the chamber and be noticed draining out of the unit on the outside section of the window ac unit.

-Now, what if its cold inside and the ac unit is set to heat the room temperature?
+Now, what if it’s cold inside and the ac unit is set to heat the room temperature?
 Another new component called the condenser comes into play inside the ac unit.
 This component is the part that hands outside your window and has access to the air outside your room or building.
 A fan in the condenser is used to draw in air from the atmosphere and direct it over this condenser.
-This condenser is, however, at a high temperature, and the blowing air absorbs this heat from it.
+However, this condenser is at a high temperature, and the blowing air absorbs this heat from it.
 From there, the hot air is then directed into your freezing room, where it increases the temperature through a cyclic operation, sometimes referred to as the hot air cycle.

 The Thermostat Operation

 We can’t possibly discuss the operation of an ac unit without touching on the thermostat.
 This is a special unit found in EVERY air conditioner, and its sole purpose is to perform actual temperature control.
-These thermostats vary in design, from rudimentary analog or dial-system ones to modern digital ones; however, the functional operation of them all remains the same.
-Now, the operator, you, in this case, select the desired optimum temperature for the room and the thermostat takes note of that selection.
-It then ‘keeps an eye’ on the temperature in the room as it rises or falls depending on your selection until the selected temperature is reached.
+These thermostats vary in design, from rudimentary analog or dial-system ones to modern digital ones; however, the functional operation remains the same.
+Now, the operator, you, in this case, select the desired optimum temperature for the room, and the thermostat takes note of that selection.
+It then ‘keeps an eye’ on the room temperature as it rises or falls depending on your selection until the selected temperature is reached.

-As soon as the thermostat senses that your goal temperature has been attained, it immediately cuts out the operation cycles of the unit described earlier.
-Temperatures in any room are, however, rarely stagnant since weather conditions and people activity continue to affect the room conditions.
+As soon as the thermostat senses that your goal temperature has been attained, it immediately cuts out the unit’s operation cycles described earlier.
+However, temperatures in any room are rarely stagnant since weather conditions and people activity continue to affect the room conditions.
 As such, the thermostat actively continues to monitor the room temperature.
 As soon as a rise or fall from the selected value is detected, it triggers the ac cycle back into action to correct the deviation.
-It is, therefore, essentially a ‘stop’ and ‘go’ sign for the ac unit operation.
+Therefore, it is essentially a ‘stop’ and ‘go’ sign for the ac unit operation.